 Now access the Liberator home page and check if Liberator is running correctly by opening a Web browser and navigating to localhost:18080.

 The Liberator’s status page should now be displayed in your browser window.
-Check to see if all services and their corresponding adapters are up and running; see here for a detailed explanation.
+Check to see if all services and their corresponding adapters are up and running.

 To shut- down all blades and components, run the following command: